-1) In the former, the code-book contents run alphabetically and numerically, thus conforming to the type of code requiring but one book, which serves both for encoding and decoding;

-2) The form and contents of the code book remain constant. and secrecy is attained by an enciphering process which makes use of a variable, enciphering table.
+- 1) In the former, the code-book contents run alphabetically and numerically, thus conforming to the type of code requiring but one book, which serves both for encoding and decoding; - and secrecy is attained by an enciphering process which makes use of a variable, enciphering table.
 The Three-Number Code, therefore, represents in its most complete form a good example of enciphered code.
-Although a copy of the code-book itself was soon () captured, the form and contents of the book remained unchanged since its introduction, and have therefore been termed the EASE.
+Although a copy of the code-book itself was soon captured, the form and contents of the book remained unchanged since its introduction, and have therefore been termed the BASE.

 Various inserted typewritten or handwritten supplements were prepared by the different divisions to cover the names of units and places, and these supplements naturally varied for each division and changed from time to time.